chriscab83/CarND-EKF/README.md

 # Extended Kalman Filter Project
 Self-Driving Car Engineer Nanodegree Program

-This project implements an extended kalman filter to estimate the state of a moving object of interest with noisy lidar and radar measurements.
+This project implements an extended kalman filter to estimate the state of a moving object of interest by combining noisy lidar and radar measurements.

+Code for c++ implementation can be found in the [here](/src).

 ## Installation and Usage